 - and more

-accessible needs of people with disabilities (PWD)?
+What are the accessible needs of people with disabilities (PWD)?

 PWD in wheelchairs and other PWD may have accessibility requirements that vary from people without a disability (see image for the list of accessibility options for finding events online).
 For me, I use a wheelchair and require seating that I can reach, and the seat is not required.
 There are times I bring along a carer, and they sit next to me.
 I also need an accessible bathroom, which is larger than a standard toilet.